nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-messages.md

 `Body` element must contain `getSecurityServerMetrics` element.

 Optional `outputSpec` element can be used to define a set of specific environmental monitoring parameters.
 In this case a set of `outputField` elements are used to define requested metrics.
-Requested metric names are defined by [Dropwizard Metrics](https://github.com/dropwizard/metrics).
+`outputField` elements should match metric names provided by [Dropwizard Metrics](https://github.com/dropwizard/metrics).
 Empty or missing `outputSpec` element will request all metrics. `getSecurityServerMetricsResponse` element in response will contain matching metrics.